10 Guitar Habits Even Experienced Players Struggle With

 #7: Weak Chord Tone Awareness in Solos

-That is what happens when you ignore chord tones.
+And that is what happens when you ignore chord tones.

 The quickest way to fix this is with arpeggios.